nf-core/website/sites/docs/src/content/docs/usage/quick_start/introduction.md

 - **Packaged software**
   - Pipeline dependencies are automatically downloaded and handled using Docker, Singularity, Conda, or other software management tools.
 There is no need for any software installations.
 - **Portable and reproducible**
   - nf-core pipelines follow best practices to ensure maximum portability and reproducibility.
-The large community makes the pipelines exceptionally well-tested and easy to execute.
+You can run nf-core pipelines on most local machines, HPCs and in the cloud with minimal configuration changes.
 - **Cloud-ready**
   - nf-core pipelines are tested on AWS after every major release.
 You can even browse results live on the website and use outputs for your own benchmarking.

 nf-core is published in [Nature Biotechnology: Nat Biotechnol 38, 276–278 (2020)](https://www.nature.com/articles/s41587-020-0439-x).
 Nature Biotechnology.
-An updated preprint is available at [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.05.10.592912v1).
+A new preprint describing the latest updates to nf-core is available at [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.05.10.592912v1).

 ## Pipelines

-There are currently >110 nf-core pipelines at various stages of development.
+There are currently >110 [nf-core pipelines](https://nf-co.re/pipelines) at various stages of development.

 Each released pipeline has a dedicated page that includes 6 documentation sections:

 - **Introduction**: An introduction and overview of the pipeline
 - **Usage**: Descriptions of how to execute the pipeline
-- **Parameters**: Grouped pipeline parameters with descriptions
+- **Parameters**: Descriptions of each pipeline parameter with additional help information
 - **Output**: Descriptions and examples of the expected output files
-- **Results**: Example output files generated from the full test dataset
+- **Results**: Example output files generated from a realistic and full-sized dataset
 - **Releases & Statistics**: pipeline version history and statistics

 Each section should be explored to understand what the pipeline does and how it can be configured.

-## Join the nf-core community!
+## Any questions?
+Wanna help out?
+Join the nf-core community!

 The nf-core Slack is the place to get help, share expertise, and connect with other community members.